Dr Perdigao’s research focuses on Brazilian Cinema with a particular interest in literary adaptation.

-His doctoral thesis investigates Brazilian film and television adaptations of novels by 19th-century Portuguese author Eça de Queirós, with focus on the clash of discourses between hypo- and hypertext.
-His analysis brings to the fore the role of constructed affections in the adaptations, highlighting how heightened doses of humour, romance, and melodrama expressed through physical interaction impact the narrative and subvert well-established readings of the novels under focus.
-The thesis casts new light on the importance of affect in Brazilian film and television, establishing it as a major tool for the maintenance of dominant discourse; a visual and haptic representation of Brazilian cordiality.
+His doctoral thesis investigated Brazilian film and television adaptations of novels by Portuguese nineteenth-century author Eça de Queirós, with focus on the clash of discourses between hypo- and hypertext.
+His analysis brings to the fore the role of constructed affections in the adaptations, highlighting how heightened doses of cordiality, sensuality, humour, and melodrama in the adaptations worked so as to subvert well-established readings of the novels under focus.

 His research interests also include Brazilian popular culture, translation, queer cinema, and Latin American cinema.